grodansparadis/vscpl2drv-websocksrv/README.md

 ---

-The websocket driver act as a websocket server for the [VSCP ws1 and ws2 websocket protocols](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_websocket).
+The websocket driver is a level II driver and act as a websocket server for the [VSCP ws1 and ws2 websocket protocols](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_websocket).
 Users or IoT/m2m devices with different privileges and rights can connect to the exported interface and send/receive VSCP events.
+Typically this is a web based HMI or IoT/m2m device that uses the VSCP protocol to communicate.
+This makes it very easy to display data from the VSCP network in a web browser widget or graphical control panel.

-The VSCP ws1 and ws2 websocket protocols are described [here](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_websocketk).
+The VSCP ws1 and ws2 websocket protocols are described [here](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_websocket).

-With the simple interface the VSCP level II driver uses ([described here](https://grodansparadis.github.io/vscp/#/level_ii_drivers)) it is also possible to use it with other software as a component.
+With the simple interface the VSCP level II driver uses ([described here](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_driver_interfaces)) it is also possible to use it with other software as a component.

 ## Install the driver on Linux
 You can install the driver using the debian package with